Feynman Categories: Indexed Enriched Feynman categories, (odd) twists and Hopf algebras

 \subsubsection{Graph insertion}

 Other examples that are useful as indexing Feynman categories are those coming from graph insertions.
-The standard one is given by trivial $\V$, $Iso(\F)=\bar\V^{\otimes}$ as above and the underlying operad given by $\O(n)$ graphs without tails and $n$--labelled vertices up to isomorphism.
+The standard one is given by trivial $\V$, $Iso(\F)=\bar\V^{\otimes}$ as above and the underlying operad given by $\O(n)$ graphs without tails and $n$-labeled vertices up to isomorphism.
 The $\Sn$ action permutes the labels.
-The composition is given by the insertion composition for unlabelled graph --- see \ref{nolabcompsec}.
+The composition is given by the insertion composition for unlabeled graphs --- see \ref{nolabcompsec}.
 This example can be altered/modified by choosing different types of graphs, putting restrictions on the grafting or the labeled vertices.
-For example the Feynman category $\Fprelie$ is the one obtained by choosing rooted trees \cite{CL}.
+For example the Feynman category $\Fprelie$ is the one obtained by choosing rooted trees \cite{CL} with the operad structure given by insertion.